Ever hear of a guy named Gary Vaynerchuk?

 Whenever you beat yourself up like that, you're wasting time.

-You’re not using that time to benefit someone else, or change anything.
+You're not using that time to benefit someone else, or change anything.
 Time beating yourself up is time better spent on correcting your mistakes and continuing your social media prospecting efforts.

 If you should happen to look through some of the older WineLibrary videos, you’ll see Gary beating himself up for mistakes he made early on.